 Pour the prepared egg mixture into each egg bite cup, filling each one 3/4 full.
 Using a small spoon, mix the ingredients in each cup.
-Cover the egg bite mold with foil.
+Cover the egg bite mold very tightly with foil.

 Lock the Instant Pot lid into place.
 Choose High Pressure for 8 minutes, bringing the Instant Pot to full pressure.

 When the timer sounds, perform a natural release for 5 minutes, then a quick release if any pressure remains.

 Use the sling to lift the egg bite mold from the Instant Pot.
 Remove the foil and let the egg bites stand for 5-10 minutes to cool before gently removing from the mold to a plate.